Nicell/lynx/docs/src/content/docs/getting-started.md

 - ⚡️ **Fast Routing** - Efficient routing using a radix tree
 - 📦 **Intuitive Middleware** - Extend request handling easily

-## Use Cases
+## Use cases

-Lynx is a simple web framework that can be used for a variety of applications.
-It can be used for a simple web API, a proxy server, or it can be composed with other services.
+Lynx can be used to write a simple web API, a quick-and-easy simple html website, a proxy server, or to glue other web services together for extra potential!